 In South Florida, our tropical climate is perfect for ants.
 From big headed ants to ghost ants to carpenter ants, we have them all here.
 That’s why we specialize in ant control and extermination.

 Below are the most common ants you may encounter in and around your South Florida home, how to identify them, and what we can do to help you get rid of them for good.

 From Port St. Lucie to Delray Beach to Hollywood, the ghost ant, Tapinoma melanocephalum, is the most common ant we see in all of the four counties we service while providing ant control.

 Ghost ants are often referred to as sugar ants because of their strong attraction to sugary and starchy foods.

 Ghost ants are most commonly found in kitchens and bathrooms, since they are mainly searching for water.
 Ghost ants are extremely small (being why “ghost” is so fitting) and are most often found crawling along baseboards and kitchen countertops.

 Identifying Ghost Ants

-If you find ghost ants in your home or business we urge you to get in touch with us and ask about our ant control services in West Palm Beach.
+If you find ghost ants in your home or business, we urge you to call us to schedule your free inspection.
 While ghost ants are not dangerous in any way, they don’t belong in your home.